zx80/pg-schema-version/README.md

 ## Caveats

+Only dream of running the generated SQL scripts if you have a working (i.e. actually tested) backup of your data.

+Always run _dry_  and read the output carefully before running _wet_.

 There is no magic involved, you can still shot yourself in the foot, although with an effort.

-To be safe, SQL schema creation scripts must **NOT**:
+For safety, SQL schema creation scripts must **NOT**:

 - include backslash commands which may interfere with the script owns.
 - include SQL transaction commands.

-Imperfect checks are performed to detect the above issues.
+Imperfect checks are performed to try to detect the above issues.
 They can be circumvented with option `--trust-scripts`.

-Test your scripts with care before applying it to production data.
+Always test your scripts with care before applying it to production data.

 ## Versions